-Field / Box Description File format This drop-down list allows you to override the file format.
+Field / Box Description New name Allows you to specify a new name, so that component is staged with a different name than the original file.
+Disabled if multiple components are selected.
+File format This drop-down list allows you to override the file format.
 The default selection will be the format that is defined for the staging library data set name or Unix file name.
 This default file format is defined in the server properties on the "Data Set Formats" tab or the "Unix File Formats" tab.
-For details, see "File Formats (Data Sets)" on page 98 or "File Formats (Unix)" on page 107.
+For details, see "File Formats Page" on page 104 or "File Formats Page" on page 113.
 The file format drop down list is present only when checking in from a Windows folder.
+Files Select the files to check in.
 History The History button allows you to display a list of other packages that contain the selected components.
 Only packages that have not been baselined are included in this list.